 The Expert Group has an international executive committee that provides leadership to the group and reports to SCAR.
 From 2010-2012 the Action group was co-chaired by Daniela Liggett and Gary Steel and from 2012 to 2014 by Daniela Liggett and Juan Francisco Salazar.
-From February 2015 the Expert Group will be co-chaired by Daniela Liggett and Elizabeth Leane.
+The Expert Group is currently co-chaired by Daniela Liggett and Elizabeth Leane.

 Our main focus during the period 2010-2014 has been on:

 (a) Cataloguing the range of human values associated with the southern polar continent, including both intrinsic values (such as symbolic and spiritual) and extrinsic values (such as economic and scientific), and